Si Fly Flight 3275: GPWS malfunction

 The cockpit voice recorder didn't record the sound of the GPWS warning inside the cockpit, even though the aircraft was equipped with GPWS.
 Instead, the recording captured the sound of a continuous repetitive chime on the last seconds of the flight.
 The GPWS was later recovered from the wreckage and was transported for further analysis.
 The result showed that the GPWS was not working properly during the mishap flight.

 According to the investigation, this was not the first time that the GPWS had failed.
-Interviews from staffs indicated that the GPWS had failed for multiple times, however the defect was not included in the technical logbook.
+Interviews from staffs indicated that the GPWS had failed multiple times, however the defect was not included in the technical logbook.
 The GPWS either had activated false alarm or had sent 'FAULT' message on the aircraft's monitor that prompted the crew to switch it off.
 Due to the inoperative GPWS, the crew was unable to receive any warning regarding the oncoming terrain.

 The repeated failures of the GPWS was noted by investigators.
 Si Fly was aware of the problem, but the airline was waiting for the delivery of another ATR to reinforce their fleet and another A check maintenance visit from ATR on 13 and 14 November.
 With the recent high level of flying activity, those in positions of responsibility eventually opted to not ground the aircraft and to not include the failures inside the aircraft's technical logbook.